Updated: Sep 8

 Don’t be like Mel and Jack who created (perhaps irreparable … oh no!) heartbreak because they couldn’t create a win-win.
-Trust us when we say there are ALWAYS other options than “yours” or “mine”.
+Trust us when we say there are ALWAYS other options than “your way” or “my way”.
 We just have to be a bit creative and use a few crucial communication tools.

 (And if you have a direct line to Netflix’s producers, tell them to invite Mel and Jack to our mini-workshop.
 They really need it!
 They’re about to throw away a timeless love story.
 But then again, if they effectively and harmoniously reached decisions to tough issues without setting their relationship on fire, we might not watch it:-)